 The Office of the Child Advocate is pleased to offer an on-line Guardian ad Litem training.
 This training satisfies the pre-appointment training requirement of OCGA 15-11-104(f) for attorneys who intend to serve as Guardian's ad Litem in Juvenile Court Depedency cases.
-Attorneys who complete the training will be eligible to receive 6.5 continuing legal education credits including 1 hour of trial credit.
+Attorneys who complete the training will be eligible to receive 9 continuing legal education credits including 3 hours of trial credit and 1 hour of ethics credit.
 Please click here to register for the training and for more information.

 Guardian ad Litem Training Opportunities for non-Attorneys:

 Georgia CASA's (Court Appointed Special Advocate) 40-hour preservice training curriculum has been approved as meeting the CAPTA requirement for non-attorney GALs.
 Training is conducted at the annual CASA meeting and throughout the year at various local CASA locations.
 You can contact your local CASA for more information on volunteering and training with CASA or visit Georgia CASA at www.gacasa.org.
 You can also find more information about CASA here.

 If there is not a CASA program located in your community, call your local Juvenile Court for lay GAL training opportunities.